 See a List of Municipalities in Lake County

-This type of sign also represents highways under the authority of the Illinois Department of Transportation.
+This type of sign identifies state highways under the authority of the Illinois Department of Transportation.

 Visit the IDOT Website

 Township roads are those streets and roads located outside of municipalities that are not otherwise designated as state or county highways.
 A township highway commissioner is an elected official who is responsible for the township streets and roads that are located within the boundaries of a particular township.
 There are more than 430 miles of township roads and streets in the county.